 - Secret Shopping / Dining

 Quantitative research collects and analyzes numerical data from participants against a pre-set questionnaire or study.
-Quant research often validates or quantifies hypotheses or measure their impact, but due to online fielding cannot be adjusted once launched.
+Quant research often validates or quantifies hypotheses or measures their impact, but due to online fielding cannot be adjusted once launched.

 Here are some of our favorite types of Quantitative Research: